 Small Business GSA Sales Numbers

 GSA Schedules are often used by small businesses to boost their federal sales.
 Small businesses that go through this process are rewarded with an average of $1MM in annual sales through their GSA Contract.

 Small businesses that have a special designation generally achieve even better results than the small business average.
-The numbers show that getting a GSA Schedule and combing it with an SBA designation increases the effectiveness of a GSA Schedule.
+The numbers show that getting a GSA Schedule and combing it with an SBA designation increases the effectiveness of GSA Scheduled Contracts.
 (See table below)

 |Business Type/Size||Amount of GSA Revenue||# of GSA Schedule Holders||Average GSA Revenue 2020|

-If we breaking these groups into Industries we can see where the GSA + Certification/Verification provides the most benefits to firms.
+If we break these groups into Industries we can see where the GSA + Certification/Verification provides the most benefits to firms.

 8(a) Certification Highlights